ppy/osu-wiki/news/2024/2024-09-17-performance-points-star-rating-updates.md

 ### Minor changes

 - A [slider mechanic change](https://github.com/ppy/osu/pull/24966) was made to adjust slider ends to be more lenient during fast sliders which has resulted in buffs on some maps with very fast sliders such as [KAEDE](https://osu.ppy.sh/beatmapsets/660630#osu/1398809).
 You can find more about this change in the related [osu!(lazer) updates video](https://www.youtube.com/watch?v=SlWKKA-ltZY).
-- Some various refactorings across difficulty calculation and performance calculation submitted by [Givikap120](https://osu.ppy.sh/users/10560705) to reduce duplication. [#1](https://github.com/ppy/osu/pull/29293) [#2](https://github.com/ppy/osu/pull/29294) [#3](https://github.com/ppy/osu/pull/29292) [#4](https://github.com/ppy/osu/pull/29291)
+- Some various refactorings across difficulty calculation and performance calculation proposed by [Givikap120](https://osu.ppy.sh/users/10560705) to reduce duplication. [#1](https://github.com/ppy/osu/pull/29293) [#2](https://github.com/ppy/osu/pull/29294) [#3](https://github.com/ppy/osu/pull/29292) [#4](https://github.com/ppy/osu/pull/29291)
-- An [aim skill multiplier rebalance](https://github.com/ppy/osu/pull/29998) submitted by [tsunyoku](https://osu.ppy.sh/users/11315329) was made in order to ensure the final results of all major changes are in line with expectations.
+- An [aim skill multiplier rebalance](https://github.com/ppy/osu/pull/29998) proposed by [tsunyoku](https://osu.ppy.sh/users/11315329) was made in order to ensure the final results of all major changes are in line with expectations.

 ## osu!taiko